elegantchaos/CatalystSparkle/README.md

 This repository contains all the bits that you actually need to put into your own app.

-1. Link your application with the `SparkleBridgeClient` library
+1. Link your application with the `SparkleBridgeClient` framework and embed it in your application.
 2. Import `SparkleBridgeClient`
 3. Subclass `SparkleDriver` and implement the Sparkle UI in whatever way fits your use case.
 4. Call `SparkleBridgeClient.load(with: driver)`, passing in an instance of your driver subclass.